Phytomedicine. It may be a new concept

 by nitric oxide.
 When women get to menopause, estrogen levels

-drop which increases their fracture risk.
+drop which makes their risk of fracture increase.
 In a recent study,

 women were given a nutraceutical containing Paullinia

 cupana, Muira puama, ginger, and L-citrulline, said to enhance

 fracture healing in rat studies.
 Nitric oxide was increased

 along with other biomarkers like cGMP and calcium deposition.
 Bone mineral